OASIS Customer Information Quality (CIQ) TC

 Adoption of Specifications by Industry Type

-CIQ TC specifications have been widely adopted by different groups around the world and some of the key types of groups are as follows:
+CIQ TC specifications have been widely adopted by different groups around the world (the committee does not track its use as there is no registration process to download the specification and so it is hard to know) and some of the key types of groups are as follows:

 • Governments